pravali96/Bank-Note-authentication-Deployment/README.md

 In order to further improve the front-end user interface, used Swagger from Flasgger to create a proper front end api for model deployment

 ##### using Docker
-Deployed the app by giving the requirements in the dockerfile to access the api through Docker
+Deployed the app by giving the requirements in the dockerfile to access the app through Docker